slerman12/Help-me/3-Disproof.md

 11. For less than New York State's legal living wage
 12. Within a one to few month timeframe
 13. No extensions unless all of this first
+14. Failing to do this, and no substantive reason, results in termination

 That's not even slavery, it's humanly impossible.